-2174-2 SPCH 1311 Intro to Speech Gr: 9-10 0.5 Credit Communication (AAA)[DC] [Early College Academies Students]
+2174-2 SPCH 1311 Intro to Speech Gr: 9-10 0.5 Credit

+Communication (AAA)[DC]

+[Early College Academies Students]

-Prerequisite: Refer to Dual Credit Course Agreement on page 41.
+Prerequisite: Refer to Dual Credit Course Agreement on page 42.
 Description: Theories and practice of communication in interpersonal, small group, and public speech.
 This course is an introduction to communication that teaches students how to effectively communicate in a given situation.
 Three lecture hours per week.

-2145-2 SPCH 1311 Intro to Speech Gr: 11-12 0.5 Credit Communication [DC]
+2145-2 SPCH 1315 Public Speaking Gr: 11- 0.5 Credit Communication [DC] 12

-Prerequisite: Refer to Dual Credit Course Agreement on page 41.
+Prerequisite: Refer to Dual Credit Course Agreement on page 42.
 Description: Research, composition, organization delivery, and analysis of speeches for various purposes and occasions.
 Students put into practice the fundamental principles set out in SPCH 1311.
 Emphasis will be placed on types of public speaking (informative, persuasive, special occasion) in which students will deliver a variety of speeches in each area.
 Three lecture hours per week.